Lake Lyndon in the Canterbury high country is well stocked with rainbow trout

 In winter snow frequently falls to the water’s edge and at least part of the lake ices over.
 State Highway 73 passes the northern eastern tip of Lake Lyndon between Springfield and Castle Hill Village.
 Lake Lyndon is about 90 minutes drive from Christchurch – the last part of the journey being up the steep Porters Pass.
 This is the first true Canterbury high country lake on the main road between Christchurch and the South Island’s West Coast.

 North Canterbury Fish & Game keep Lake Lyndon well stocked with rainbow trout.
 Fly, Spin and Bait fishing are permitted in Lake Lyndon.
 Open season is from the first Saturday in November to 30 April.
 There is also a winter extension from 1 June to 31 August.
 The high numbers of smaller rainbows present in Lake Lyndon make the lake an ideal destination for introducing junior anglers to trout fishing.
+There are no brown trout in Lake Lyndon.

 Lake Lyndon is an ideal destination for dry fly fishing in high summer.
 A nymph fished deep on a long leader is also productive.
 Lake Lyndon is quite deep and spin anglers are advised to allow their black and gold Toby to sink well down before retrieving.